BasharNofal/reading-notes-201/class12/README.md

 ## Docs for the HTML <canvas> Element & Chart.js

+### The <canvas> Element

+Canvas element is basically a blank area that's added on your HTML page after adding canvas element, the blank area can be filled with different drawings -depending on the library that you link to your HTML page- using javascript.

 ### Chart.js API.

 Before you learn how to create charts you need to download [chart.js](https://github.com/chartjs/Chart.js) and copy chart.min.js inside your directory, and then you need to link it in the HTML file: